andrewmkhoury/notes/security/oauth/README.md

 # OAuth
 1. open standard for authorization
-2. authorizes clients with access tokens rather than credentials (Bearer token is the same as "access token")
+2. authorizes clients with access tokens rather than credentials (Bearer token is the same as "access token" and the access token is a JWT token [../jwt](../jwt))
 3. OAuth 2.0 is widely used (1.0 and 2.0 or different and not backwards compatible)
 4. user sends an API key ID and secret (instead of user id and password)